DefGuard/docs/admin-and-features/setting-up-your-instance/standalone-package-based-installation.md

 defguard-proxy 0.5.0
 ```

-## Running defguard
+## Running Defguard

 ### Generating SSL Certificates with Let'sEncrypt

-Before we run defguard and configure the reverse proxy, first let's prepare SSL certificates that will be used by the NGINX service.
+Before we run Defguard and configure the reverse proxy, first let's prepare SSL certificates that will be used by the NGINX service.
 We will generate a certificate for two domains we use in this example: _my-service.defguard.net_ and _enroll.defguard.net_:

 ```
 certbot certonly --non-interactive --agree-tos --standalone --email admin@teonite.com -d my-server.defguard.net -d enroll.defgurd.net